mattaylor/objix/README.md

 ### Object..map(function, target={})

-Returns a `target` including all the keys of `this` with `function` applied to each value.
+Returns `target` including all the keys of `this` with `function` applied to each value.
 Function takes value and key as arguments.

 <div data-runkit>